-11 This condition mirrors the language in Condition 22 of Applicants' air pollution control permit from ANR.
-We do not express any opinion as to the meaning of Condition 22 in the air permit.
-With regard to the Act 250 permit, the condition applies to NEMG's asphalt facility, but not to trucks associated with the Project.
+11 We do not express any opinion as to the meaning of Condition 22 in the air permit, nor do we express an opinion about ANR's jurisdiction to issue that condition.
+Interpretation of the air permit is a separate matter and is not before the Court here.
+We incorporate Condition 22 into this Act 250 permit using our independent Act 250 jurisdiction, and note that, with regard to the Act 250 permit, the condition applies to NEMG's asphalt facility, but not to NEMG's trucks.